triton-inference-server/model_navigator/docs/installation.md

 ## Building the wheel

-The Triton Model Navigator can be built as wheel.
-On that purpose the Makefile provide necessary commands.
+The Triton Model Navigator can be built as a wheel.
+For that purpose the `Makefile` provides necessary commands.

 The first is required to install necessary packages to perform build.
 ```